-Fisheries control aims to ensure compliance with the rules of the common fisheries policy.
-Member States are responsible for controlling their fishing and related activities, while the Commission verifies how they fulfil their responsibilities.
+The EU fisheries control system aims to ensure compliance with the rules of the common fisheries policy (CFP).
+Its efficiency is widely recognised as a necessary condition for a successful policy.
+Fisheries control is a competence of Member States, which are responsible for controlling their fishing and related activities, while the Commission verifies how they fulfil their responsibilities.

 Legal basis